Brief Instructions

 restart

-Restart (shut down and start) Dr.Web ConfigD.
-Dr.Web ConfigD shuts down and starts all the components of Dr.Web for UNIX Mail Servers.
+Restart (shut down and start) Dr.Web ConfigD that will shut down and start all Dr.Web for UNIX Mail Servers components.
 If Dr.Web ConfigD is not running, the parameter has the same effect as start.

 condrestart